 “I couldn’t even read this Kindle book because the formatting was so messed up!
 There was no separation between chapters, the headings were blended into the text, the text flow was unpredictable and the links didn’t work.
 It was impossible to read; very weird.
 How does this happen?
 So, unprofessional.
 I have requested my money back.”

 Debbi doesn’t use a “meat grinder” software.
-She will custom style your book text for a beautiful, expected display on a Kindle, iPad, or other ebook device.
-Your ebook designer should know how to edit HTML and CSS code which is necessary to “fix” display issues.
+She will custom style your book text for a beautiful, expected display on a Kindle, iPad, or other ebook devices.
+She knows how to edit the backend HTML and CSS code which is necessary to “fix” display issues.

-MyBookDesigner tests each book on a Kindle, and manually tweaks the HTML code to ensure that the file is accepted by the ebookstore, displays properly, and is a GREAT READ for the reader.
-If anyone tells you to just upload your pdf or Word doc beware—they are either foolish or dishonest.
+Debbi takes the time to test each ebook on a Kindle, and manually tweak the HTML code necessary to ensure that the file is not only accepted by the ebookstore, but also displays properly, providing a GREAT READ for your reader.
+If anyone tells you to just upload your pdf or Word doc, yikes, beware—they are either foolish or dishonest.
 Debbi prepares, converts, and tests the result because she knows what your readers want and expect from you, a published author.

-A: We calculate the price by the word count of your Word doc, and sometimes on the complexity of the book style.
+Answer: Debbi calculates the fee by the word count of your Word doc, and sometimes based on the complexity of the book.
 For a quote fill out the form on the contact page.
-In the comments field you can describe your book, the word count, the number of photos or illustrations, the number of charts or graphs, if it has footnotes or anything else special that we should know.
-You can also attach your Word doc manuscript for Debbi to give you an instant quote.
+In the comments field you can describe your book, the word count, the number of photos or illustrations, the number of charts or graphs, if it has footnotes, if it has any complex formatting or styling, etc. You can also attach your Word doc manuscript for Debbi to give you an instant quote.
 A short novel or memoir (around 50,000 words with you providing the cover image) would be $350.
 We do cover design also.
-Just let us know if you have one.
-We’ll be happy to give you a quote for our great work!
+Just let us know what book services you need from the contact page.